tornikegomareli/release-craftsman/README.md

 - [ ] Spinner, activity indicator or some funny activity in terminal, while GPT is generating relese notes
 - [ ] Custom prompts
 - [ ] CLI prompts, interactivity
+- [ ] Able to craft release notes by branch

 ## ⛑️ Usage